FORUM Storytelling Fellowship

 ABOUT THE FELLOWSHIP

 The FORUM Storytelling Fellowship convenes new and emerging writers to share stories that need to be told about Alaska.
 Each Fellowship cohort lasts for ~6 months and consists of up to 6 participants.
-Fellows will be paid $3,000 for completion of the Fellowship.
+Fellows are paid $3,000 for completion of the Fellowship.

 1. During the first four months of the Fellowship, create and edit one new piece of work monthly, to be published in print and on the FORUM digital platform.
 Fellows will gain writing experience and build their skills in submitting pitches and working with an editor and publisher.
 A set of themes will guide monthly stories, but fellows will be encouraged to experiment creatively with new ideas and storytelling formats.
 Upon completing the Fellowship, each writer will have at least four published stories they can use to further their literary careers.